Zondax/namadexer/docs/03-indexer.md

 ## Starting the indexer

-In order to start the indexer we will need to pass the configuration file path to the environement variable `INDEXER_CONFIG_PATH`.
+In order to start the indexer we will need to pass the configuration file path to the environment variable `INDEXER_CONFIG_PATH`.

 ```
 $ INDEXER_CONFIG_PATH="${PWD}/config/Settings.toml" ./indexer